Contact: Rebecca Noricks

 About the W.K.
 Kellogg Foundation

-The Kellogg Foundation is based in Battle Creek, Michigan, and works throughout the United States and internationally, as well as with sovereign tribes.
+The Kellogg Foundation is based in Battle Creek, Mich., and works throughout the United States and internationally, as well as with sovereign tribes.
 Special emphasis is paid to priority places where there are high concentrations of poverty and where children face significant barriers to success.
 WKKF priority places in the U.S. are in Michigan, Mississippi, New Mexico and New Orleans; and internationally, are in Mexico and Haiti.
-For more information.